DataDog/integrations-core/cilium/README.md

 {{< /site-region >}}
 partial -->

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see [Kubernetes log collection documentation][7].
+To enable it, see [Kubernetes Log Collection][7].

 | Parameter      | Value                                     |
 |----------------|-------------------------------------------|